 Finally, we recommend doing your best to stay informed about the status of vaccinations in your state and/or the state in which your wedding will take place, as well as the current restrictions, mandates and guidelines for those states.
 The website for your state’s Department of Health is a great place to start when seeking out reliable, up-to-date information on coronavirus-related restrictions and best practices.

 The world of weddings—and the world at large—has changed so much over the past year, but one thing has stayed the same: Our promise to you.
-The Earle Brown team is committed to providing you with a safe celebration environment for your wedding, and to leading your event planning process with compassion, transparency and flexibility.
+The Heritage Center’s team is committed to providing you with a safe celebration environment for your wedding, and to leading your event planning process with compassion, transparency and flexibility.
 We’re available to you whenever you need us, ready to answer your questions and guide you toward an extraordinary wedding day, no matter the circumstances.

 Thank you for honoring us with your continued support and trust during these difficult times.